maidsafe/Whitepapers/Project-Safe.md

 ![Diagram Projected Coin Distribution](https://raw.github.com/maidsafe/Whitepapers/master/resources/projected_coin_distribution_over_time.png)

-As mentioned in Section 6, when a safecoin is converted into P.O.R, the SDV that represents that token shall have its last owner updated to reflect that it has no owner (set to be hash(kZeroId) ).
-With this recycling mechanism, it will always be possible to mine safecoins.

 #### 10. Day 1 Injection
 To reward investors and developers involved during early stage, it is suggested that certain amount of safecoin is reserved for them.
 At Day 1 of the network startup, say 10% of safecoin will be injected into network, with the owner to be the investor pool and the developer pool (each has 5% share of total safecoin).
 As MaidSafe as a company needs to provide the seed network, which makes ourselves a big miner as well, share holders will get rewarded via company mining.